SatvikS11/IOT/Cold_Storage_System_IoT/README.md

 3. One-page template response: use `docs/submission_one_pager.md`.

 ## Notes
-- If `OPENAI_API_KEY` is present, app calls an LLM to generate summary text.
+- If `OPENAI_API_KEY` is present, the app calls an LLM to generate summary text.
-- Without API key, app uses deterministic fallback summary.
+- Without an API key, the app uses a deterministic fallback summary.
 - For AWS mode, provide AWS credentials and pick `AWS S3 (Mock JSON/CSV)` in the sidebar.